florianfesti/boxes/documentation/src/api_parts.rst

-There are a few parameter shared by many of those parts:
+There are a few parameters shared by many of the parts:

 The callback parameter
 ......................